 Press Release #1 (26 Oct.
 2014) - Request Funding Intentions (7 Dec.
 2014) - Press Release #2 (31 Dec.
 2014) - Press Release #3 (8 Feb.
 2015) - Pre-Press Release #4 (9 May 2015) - Final Press Release (9 May 2015)

-It shows the difficult surf conditions when landing with zodiacs
+movie shows the extremely difficult surf conditions when landing

 Bouvet Island 2016 Project Presentation

 A 3 month DXpedition carried out by 1 person

 Target: 100,000 QSOs

 (click on the above pictures to locate Bouvet Island as seen from the 3 most populated Amateur Radio regions)

 The ham radio world has been waiting for a proper DXpedition